Conditions of access

 - Murray Cod may be removed from the water to be unhooked, following these guidelines:

-- Protect the fish slime coat, fins, gills and eyes at all times.
+- protect the fish slime coat, fins, gills and eyes at all times.
 Keep dirt and debris from the fish.
+Do not handle fins, gills, or eyes

-- Avoid fish kicking unnecessarily, or hitting hard objects or equipment.
-Clear space for managing fish in a boat, or utilise shallow water if fishing from land.
+- avoid fish kicking unnecessarily, or hitting hard objects or equipment.
+Clear space for managing fish in a kayak or canoe, or utilise shallow water if fishing from land

-- Support the belly of the fish and keep horizontal at all times.
+- support the belly of the fish and keep it horizontal at all times

-- Avoid light line and prolonged hooking times.
+- avoid a light line and prolonged hooking times

-- Have Murray Cod handling equipment available and prepared throughout fishing activity such as nets, pliers, gloves and soft landing mats.
+- have fish handling equipment available and prepared while fishing including nets, pliers, gloves and soft landing mats

-- Where necessary with deep hooked fish, cut line as close as possible.
+- where necessary with deep hooked fish, cut line as close to the hook as possible

-- Non-compliance with your recreational fishing permit or site access conditions may result in access being withdrawn or suspended, your permit being cancelled, and an expiation.
+- failure to comply with the conditions of access or those of your recreational fishing permit may result in access being withdrawn or suspended, your permit being cancelled, and/or an expiation.

 Kayaking and canoeing is permitted at Bundaleer, Happy Valley, Myponga, South Para, and Warren Reservoirs.

-The following conditions apply in relation to these activities:
+The following conditions apply in relation to paddling activities:

 - folding kayaks manufactured from corflute or coroplast are not permitted